-Use this Fluffy Waffle Recipe to make thick, fluffy waffles without the hassle of beating egg whites!
-Make a double-batch and freeze for homemade waffles in minutes.
+Use this Fluffy Waffle Recipe to make thick, fluffy homemade waffles without the hassle of beating egg whites!
+Make a double-batch and freeze for later.

 And, honestly, that whole process beats me down.
 What I love about my Homemade Pancakes is that I don’t have to get out my stand mixer, I always have the ingredients on hand, and they’re so easy that even my two-year-old can help make them.